JokMirad/PicIT/README.md

 # PicIT - QR-Code
 ## WebExtension to share

-**PicIT** encodes hyperlinks, URL addresses and free / selected text into **QR-Codes** to share them with a smartphone.
+**PicIT** encodes hyperlinks, URL addresses, clipboard and free / selected text into **QR-Codes** to share them with a smartphone.
 With two clicks only, the **QR-Code** is ready.
 Scan it on your smartphone and you can access a web page, web document or image directly.
 The Addon saves the **QR-Code** as SVG-Image file.